notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 You can check [Notepad++ Plugin Demo](https://github.com/npp-plugins/plugindemo/releases) to learn how to make some commands more complex.

-However, the knowledge of Notepad++ plugin system is required, if you want to accomplish some sophisticated plugin commands.
+However, knowledge of the Notepad++ plugin system is required, if you want to accomplish some sophisticated plugin commands.

-You can use
+You can visit the
 [Plugin development forum](https://notepad-plus-plus.org/community/category/5/plugin-development)
-for any technical questions/answers and the announcement your new plugin.
+for any technical questions/answers and the announcement of your new plugin.

 ### In other languages